KaomN/camagru-MVC/README.md

 # Camagru

 Camagru is the first project of the web branch in Hive Helsinki.
-The object was to create an instagram-like web application
-The purpose of it was to develop functionalities such as:
+The object was to create an instagram-like web application and develop and understand functionalities such as:
 * Item User sign up/login
 * Item Email sending/validation
 * Item Webcam integration